script-fu/script-fu.github.io/_posts/2022-12-2-QuickStart.md

 * There is no need to refresh plug-ins after editing the script.

-# Quickstart in Script-Fu - GIMP 2
+# Scripts - GIMP 2

 * Create a directory as a sandbox for new scripts. e.g /home/username/scripts/
   Add that directory in Gimp as a scripts folder, then restart Gimp.